gkjohnson/threejs-sandbox/3d-lut/README.md

 - Add a better interpolation approach (tetrahedral is what the adobe .3DL docs suggest).
 - Verify no-op lut looks correct.
 - Use a grid layout rather than a linear layout to avoid unusably long textures when using dense LUT table.
+- Use a 3d texture for a faster sampling.

 ## References